-“When our testers stuck their arms into a cage full of mosquitoes while wearing one of two wristbands—the Coleman Naturals Insect Repellent Snap Band or the Superband Wristband—the bugs started biting immediately,” Consumer Reports noted.
+“When our testers stuck their arms into a cage full of mosquitoes while wearing one of two wristbands — the Coleman Naturals Insect Repellent Snap Band and the Superband Wristband — the bugs started biting immediately,” CR noted.

 The Federal Trade Commission fined Viatek, another wristband maker, for deceptive marketing.
 The FCC said the company’s claims of protection against mosquitoes were not backed by scientific evidence.